-The criminal justice system, police, journalism, criminologist, social work.
-Employers confirm that this qualification will provide learners with the relevant knowledge at this level, whilst giving opportunities to develop the skills and behaviours that employers in the industry are looking for, and to enable progression into employment directly, or via higher education.
+Careers could include working within the criminal justice system, the police, journalism, probation work, criminologist, or social work.

+Employers say that this qualification will provide learners with the relevant knowledge at this level, whilst giving opportunities to develop the skills and behaviours that employers are looking for.